-This program is divided into two sections: Skills, Tasks and Result Training (START) and Customer Service/Sales Fundamentals (CSSF).
 The START program is designed to teach students skills in the Hospitality industry.
-It offers instruction on how to perform key tasks common in the industry as well as general hospitality knowledge and soft skills needed to succeed in a front-line position at a lodging property.

-CSSF is designed to help entry-level sales and service associates learn skills related to frontline work in retail (or any industry that values customer service and sales skills).
+It offers instruction on how to perform key tasks common in the industry as well as general hospitality knowledge, soft skills needed to succeed in a front-line position at a lodging property, and customer service skills related to frontline work in retail (or any industry that values customer service and sales skills).